Ryagg/st-archive/README.md

 The footer is located at the bottom of each page and includes links to reach the website author on social media.
 The links open in a new browser tab.

-#### **Home page: welcome section**
+#### **Home page: welcome section with CTA**

 The welcome section consists of several short paragraphs informing the user about the site's aim, features and current status as a work in progress.
+It also includes a CTA in form of a prominent link to the registration page.

 #### **All books and Series page features**